In a continent so defined by natural spectacle, South America’s lakes are some of the most breathtaking destinations on Earth.

 15. Lake Parón, Peru

 Within the spectacular Huascarán National Park is a lake surrounded on three sides by snow-capped mountain peaks.
-Lake Parón, which sits at a breathtaking elevation of 4,155 metres (13,632 feet), has a dazzling turquoise colour, owing to nearby lime deposits.
+Lake Parón, which sits at a breathtaking elevation of 4,155 meters (13,632 feet), has a dazzling turquoise color, owing to nearby lime deposits.